MacareuxDigital/concretecms-upgrade-shell/readme.md

 Yes, we use this script to maintain our customers site at dedicated servers and cloud servers such as AWS.

-We are the Amazon Web Services APN Technology Partners.
+We are one of the Amazon Web Services APN Technology Partners.

 # Set-up